-The board usually meets 3rd Monday at 6pm in the Board Room.
+The board usually meets 3rd Monday at 6:00 p.m.
 In the event that large attendance is anticipated, the board may meet at the school cafeteria.
 Special meetings may be called when necessary.
 A written notice of regular and special meetings will be posted on the district website and the front door of the high school at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a two-hour notice.